 - Research conferences including attendance of national clinical/translational research meetings like American College of Chest Physicians (ACCP), American Thoracic Society (ATS).

-- Nail Cemalovic, MD, Chief of Critical Care Services
+- Nail Cemalovic, MD, Director of Critical Care Services

 - Elie Hatem, MD